A legacy of excellence. Inventing a vibrant future.

 The Elgin Master Chorale is a cultural cornerstone of Elgin and the Fox Valley creating a thrilling, emotional experience for audiences at each performance by achieving an overall level of excellence in singing, presentation and production.
 Elgin Master Chorale is comprised of approximately 100 adult singers – admitted by audition only – who share a passion for choral masterworks and other fine choral repertoire.

-Far from a solitary organization, Elgin Master Chorale creates collaborations with performing arts organizations such as the Elgin Symphony Orchestra and others that elevate and energize the entire community.
+Far from a solitary organization, Elgin Master Chorale creates collaborations with performing arts organizations such as the Elgin Symphony Orchestra, the Maud Powell String Quartet, and others that elevate and energize the entire community.

-We’ve recently begun an impactful educational outreach program, with matinees free of charge created specifically for the engagement, education, and artistic enjoyment of young people.
+We annually produce an educational outreach concert, with matinees free of charge created specifically for the engagement, education, and artistic enjoyment of young people.
 We are committed to educational outreach in performing for – and with – area students who learn to value the arts as an integral part of their growth and a path to achieving their full potential.
 You can attend an Elgin Master Chorale concert in the assured expectation of experiencing great choral music performed with passionate excellence.
 See for yourself why audiences are saying, “It’s my choir.”
 Make it yours, too.